tannewt/wa-law.org/bill/2021-22/hb/1141/1/README.md

 13. "Terminal disease" means an incurable and irreversible disease that has been medically confirmed and will, within reasonable medical judgment, produce death within six months.

+## Section 3
+> This section adds a new section to an existing chapter [70.245](/rcw/70_public_health_and_safety/70.245_the_washington_death_with_dignity_act.md).
+Here is the [modified chapter](rcw/70_public_health_and_safety/70.245_the_washington_death_with_dignity_act.md) for context.

+1. Subject to the provisions in subsection (2) of this section, a qualified patient may select the attending or consulting qualified medical provider of the qualified patient's choosing.

+2. [Empty]

+    a.
+If a qualified patient selects an attending qualified medical provider who is a licensed professional other than a physician, the qualified patient must select a physician to serve as the qualified patient's consulting qualified medical provider.

+    b.
+A qualified patient may select a consulting qualified medical provider who is a licensed professional other than a physician, only if the qualified patient's attending qualified medical provider is a physician.

 ## Section 4
 > This section modifies existing section [70.245.020](/rcw/70_public_health_and_safety/70.245_the_washington_death_with_dignity_act.md).
 Here is the [modified chapter](rcw/70_public_health_and_safety/70.245_the_washington_death_with_dignity_act.md) for context.